infinitebash/com.authy.Authy/README.md

 # Authy Flatpak

-Not (yet) heavily tested, you at your own risk.
+Not (yet) heavily tested, use at your own risk.